-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the Plan has the ability to access. - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Unobservable inputs for the asset or liability, which are typically based on the Plan's own assumptions, as there is little, if any, related market activity.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Unobservable inputs for the asset or liability, which are typically based on the Plan's own assumptions, as there is little, if any, related market activity.